skyformat99/lora_device_lib/porting.md

 ### Modifying the Security Module

-A common porting task is to replace the default cryptographic implementations with hardened implementations.
+The default cryptographic implementations can be replaced with hardened implementations.

-LDL depends on the following modes:
+LDL depends on the following modes which are integrated within the default Security Module ([lora_sm.c](src/lora_sm.c)):

 - AES128-ECB (default: [lora_aes.c](src/lora_aes.c))
 - AES128-CTR (default: [lora_ctr.c](src/lora_aes.c))
 - AES128-CMAC (default: [lora_cmac.c](src/lora_aes.c))

-These are integrated in the default security module ([lora_sm.c](src/lora_sm.c)).
-The default SM functions are marked as "weak" for the linker.

 If your toolchain supports weak symbols, replacing some or all of the default implementations is as simple as re-implementing the function